A full guide to EU and UK air passenger rights

 UK 261 mirrors the same eligibility guidelines, just for UK airports and airlines.

-If you have any questions whether your flight qualifies, just use our flight compensation eligibility search.
+If you have any questions whether a past flight qualifies, just use our flight compensation eligibility search.

 File a claim with MyAirAdvocate